Metroid Dread

 Exploration – Crunched space – Anti-sparsity – Collect-a-mania

 Exploration in this game is forward-oriented.
-Run through a circuit, get the item, don’t turn bother turning back because the door (s) you came through are now blocked off, and repeat.
+Run through a circuit, get the item, don’t turn bother turning back because the door(s) you came through are now blocked off, and repeat.
 Because Samus moves so fast I entered a similar state as in Super Mario Odyssey where it’s about an amnesiastic collect-a-mania gained through rapid item acquisition rather than a sparse remembrance of challenging acrobatics beforehand.
+Getting items comes too fast to enjoy the ability before you move on to the next one.
 As such exploration has a ‘block’ routinely placed to it.
-Getting items comes too fast to enjoy the ability before you move on to the next one.
 No serious point exploring for missile upgrades in fighting through levels as ammo refill ‘booths’ are plentiful and missiles are either useless in escape rooms or replenishable in boss fights.
+The transition footage to different areas is great though, although it has minor stuttering; the teleporter ‘load screen’, iconic.

-The levels are 2.5 D and their designs are attritionally mechanical.
-The glorious Chozo Statues are stuffed under a relatively tame looking place gives the world a feeling that it’s crunched for space in that there probably, and are, a lot more instances of this fighting between generic and non-descript secret finds and specially-raised.
+The levels are 2.5D and their designs are attritionally mechanical.
+The glorious Chozo Statues are stuffed under a relatively normal looking place gives the world a feeling that it’s crunched for space in that there are probably a lot more instances of this going between the generic and the non-descript secret finds and specially designated areas (and there are).
 Only the absolutely serene water level stands out.
 This water sector is very enjoyable since it feels like real exploration where the newly slowed down speed is appreciated.
-The area transition footage is great, although minor stuttering; the teleporter ‘load screen’, iconic.

 Escape – Trial and Error – Limited Success – Cinematic View

-Green EMMI is a much better encounter due to Samus actually having a more complex interaction than just running.
+A green EMMI shows up next for a much better encounter due to Samus actually having a more complex interaction than just running.
 Using the Phantom Cloak to march out or cling onto a spot to avoid detection is real cool; even more so because more despairing moments may require you to drain your HP to maintain a non-detection state, which synergizes well with collecting energy tanks.
 Despite numerous deaths, but not at such a high frequency, to this EMMI I felt that it was a lot more fun and reasonable than frustrating.
-The way their chasing ability improves off the last variants inability is impressive.
-One big goal is to finally experienced the one try joy – I was able to beat the blue EMMI decisively (record:1/7).
-Purple EMMI has good stage design but poor confrontation stage space.
-The later abilities of the EMMI are very surprising and impressive because I thought I was gonna get bored of new color EMMIs.
-A major highlight is the water use in the later ‘escape rooms’.
-And countering them is ultra-satisfying after mass deaths sacrificial to a rare successful moment.
+The way their chasing ability improves off the last variant’s inability is impressive.

 Boss – Contra – Cut-ins / cutscenes – Preparedness

 Bosses are a mixed bag.
 Their visual designs are great.
 Their moves are pretty well-thought out in how Samus must dodge them and judge what pattern of attack may follow.
 The big issue is that these fights are Contra: Hard Corps levels of difficult when you come from a good 15 minutes of pushover enemies in the common areas.
 Sort-of like going from 3 buttons to a 6 button controller in regards to all of a sudden having to do a bunch of moves under pressure.
 It’s very abrupt and punishing, but in a way that undermines the smoothness of speed immersion at play in the regular moments.
-Instead of keeling over and dying to then resurrecting costing you 1 of your few lives, this game bosses hit the equivalent of a life off your energy tank.
+Instead of keeling over and dying to then resurrecting costing you 1 of your few lives like in a Contra game, this game bosses hit the equivalent of a life off your energy tank.
 4-5 good hits = Game Over.

 The next big issue is that most boss fights are miniaturized by a cutscene phase.
 This isn’t good as it places a ‘block’ routinely into what should be a wholly felt event and it’s far too dignified for a freak alien encounter.
 So Kraid despite his massive size is miniaturized by “splitting him in half” with cutscene phases.
 (And I don’t think health + missile items should be produced in boss fights cause it adds a fortuitous grindy-element.)
 Then there are finisher ‘mini cutscenes’ that last too long diminishing the blending effect that the player is responsible and shifting it to a consumer watched-over footage.
 Cutscenes have a quality of you being ‘grabbed’ even though you initiate them.